Preliminary Exam

 Timing and Logistics of the Preliminary Exam:

-The preliminary examination is to be completed before the end of the first semester of the third year of a student’s PhD program.
+Students are highly encouraged to complete the prelim examination in their second year but by the first semester of the third year at the latest.
 The oral exam must be formally scheduled with the Graduate School at least 15 days prior to the proposed exam date (via GS Form 8).
 This form must be initiated by the student and signed by the BME graduate office, the research advisor, and the BME Head at least 15 days before the proposed date of the exam.
 In the case of co-advisors, only one of them will need to sign.
 The exam is not officially scheduled until the Purdue Graduate School grants the final approval.
 A written prelim document (described below) must be submitted to the thesis committee two weeks prior to the scheduled oral exam (committee must approve any delays to this deadline).

 The oral exam consists of a public presentation with questions from the audience and a closed-door exam session with more specific questions and discussion with the committee.
 Note: There must be at least two full registered semester sessions (can include summer) between when the preliminary exam is passed and when the final exam/defense is taken.
 However, we expect that Preliminary Exams are completed much earlier than this to allow for input and feedback from the Thesis Advisory and Mentoring Committee at an early stage to help improve research question formulation, experimental design and the student’s training plan.